How Often to Wash Bedding

 What dryer setting is best for bedding?

-Use “low heat” or “delicate” for most fabrics.
-Avoid high heat to prevent shrinkage and fabric damage.
+Choose “low heat” or “delicate” for most items.
+Over-drying on high heat weakens fibers and causes stiffness.

 How do you dry comforters without clumping?